GlennToms/PowerShell-New-ToastNotification/README.md

 ## .SYNOPSIS
-Creates custom Windows Toast notifications with titles and text
+Creates custom Toast notifications with titles and text

 ## .DESCRIPTION
-Creates custom Windows Toast notifications with titles and text
+Creates custom Windows Toast notifications with titles and text or Unix Toast notification with notify-send (body only)

 ## .PARAMETER ApplicationTitle
 Specifies the title of the application that created the Toast notification